armaninspace/rjobkernel/README.md

 For installation go through following steps
 1) install.packages("devtools")
 2) install.packages("processx")
-3) devtools::install_github("KoolMonk/rjobscheduler")
+3) devtools::install_github("armaninspace/rjobkernel")

 # Demo
 For a demo purpose 'example.R' file & 'jobs' directory could be used available in current repository.
-1) Put 'jobs' directory available in current repository at your system's '/home/koolmonk/jobs' location.
+1) Put 'jobs' directory available in current repository at your system's '/home/armaninspace/jobs' location.
-2) Then place the 'example.R' file available in current repository at '/home/koolmonk' location.
+2) Then place the 'example.R' file available in current repository at '/home/armaninspace' location.
 3) Then execute example.R file using Rstudio and you can see in your jobs directory it will add some .txt file as the processes are completed

 Demo URL: https://drive.google.com/open?id=1jbapqJQH_jfKluDNn6bBu5BU2GXpjoqB

 # Note:
-replace 'koolmonk' as per your user name
+replace 'armaninspace' as per your user name